PSP-Archive/ARK-4/README.md

 - `balika` for his research in porting M33 to modern firmware that has helped improve compatiblity in ARK.

+- `hrydgard` for the PMF player as well as being an inspiration for the custom launcher.

 - Every other giant shoulder I am standing on.
 </p>
 </details>